girder/covalic/ansible/usage.md

   3. file at path `pod_static_vars/<POD>_s3_assetstore.yml`

 The file created will have variables holding everything needed to create an S3 assetstore in Girder and will allow Girder to communicate with S3.

-TODO: investigate holding this info in a vault so it can be checked into Git.
-For now do not check it in.
+The file will also be encrypted (double check this before committing) so that it can be safely added to GitHub.

 #### full provision TODO
 #### update girder TODO